lzap/foreman-elasticsearch/README.md

 ## TODO

-* Foreman verison until 1.22.1 sends session id in request id: https://github.com/theforeman/foreman/pull/6827
-* add dynflow (blocked by https://github.com/theforeman/smart_proxy_dynflow/pull/61 at the moment)
+* Add dynflow journald support (blocked by https://github.com/theforeman/smart_proxy_dynflow/pull/61 which is blocked by https://github.com/TwP/logging/pull/206).
-* add pulp and all its components as well
+* Add pulp and all its components as well - planned to be finished by end of 2020.